tools4j/tabular/src/test/resources/simple_table/README.md

 DatabaseServer,Prod,Melbourne,mbproddb01`

 The first row contains the column headings, and the subsequent rows contain the table data.
-When searching

-And config.properties contains just the property specifying the shortcut to install to launch Tabular.
+config.properties contains just the property specifying the shortcut to install to launch Tabular.

 `hotkey.combinations.show=shift ctrl PLUS`

-Launching Tabular